 Siri nodded slowly.

-It hurts me to write this, but I’m beginning to think that you might be right.
+It hurts me to write this, but I’m beginning to think that you are right.
 They are hiding things from me.
 I’ve noticed that my guards and Awakeners are staying particularly close lately.
-We even skipped going to court yesterday.
+We even skipped going to the court of judgement yesterday.

 “That’s a bad sign,” she agreed.
 “I haven’t had much luck finding out what is going to happen.
 I’ve ordered in three other storytellers, but none of them have had information any better than what Dust gave me.”